B-RALAO/B-RALAO/README.md

-<h4>- a Web Developer, surfer, nature and dogs lover, living in Lisbon, Portugal.</h4>
+<h4>web developer, surfer, nature and dogs lover, living in Lisbon, Portugal.</h4>

 🔭 Currently working on **building portfolio, getting exposed to new problems and finding new solutions**